TABLE OF CONTENTS

 Ohio Cannabis College

 Enroll in CTU's online cannabis training program to learn your state's pot laws.
 Knowing the state and local laws is important when getting hired.
 Employers are looking for applicants who know about the local industry.
-We'll teach you the fundamentals of all aspects of the industry.
+We'll teach you the fundamentals of all aspects of the industry in our Marijuana 101 course or you can learn in-depth aspects in one of our Pro courses.
 That way, you can find the right job sector for you.
 Get started on your cannabis career today!